 top of page

 Tony Carr, born George Caruana in 1927, is a retired Maltese drummer and percussionist who emigrated to the UK in 1952 to pursue his dream of breaking into the music industry.
-Spotted in Malta by Tito Burns, he auditioned that year in London but his breakthrough came in 1954 when he joined Billy Eckstine for a European tour.
-Tony was a most sought-after session player in London in the years 1954 to early 1980s.
-In the 1960s, John Cameron, noted jazz and pop pianist, conductor and arranger, recruited Tony Carr as his first-call session player.
-Ella Fitzgerald, Sixto Rodriguez, Donovan, Alan Price, Paul McCartney are just a few of those with whom Tony worked.
+Having been spotted in Malta by the British musician and music manager Tito Burns before he left, Carr auditioned that year in London, but his breakthrough came in 1954 when he joined the renowned American jazz pop singer and bandleader Billy Eckstine for a tour in Europe.
+He played regularly at the Bull's Head, Barnes, accompanying the best of British and American Jazz musicians.
+Carr eventually became a most sought-after session player in London between 1960 and the early 1980s.
+John Cameron, a distinguished jazz and pop pianist, conductor and arranger, recruited Tony Carr as his first-call session player.
+Dizzy Gillespie, Ella Fitzgerald, Sixto Rodriguez, Donovan, Alan Price, Paul McCartney are just a few of those with whom Carr worked as a drummer/percussionist during his career.

 Listen to Tony speak about how he got the job with Billy Eckstine